CosmicMind/Graph/README.md

 ### Relationship Bond

 A Relationship between two Entity objects is done using a Bond.
 A Bond is structured like a sentence, in that it has a Subject and Object.
-Below is an example of constructing a relationship, between a User and Book.
-It may be thought of as User is Author of Book.
+Below is an example of constructing a relationship, between a "User" and "Book" Entity type.
+It may be thought of as "User is Author of Book".

 ```swift
 let graph: Graph = Graph()